Skip to main content

 The Atomic Web SDK allows you to integrate an Atomic stream container into your web app or site, presenting cards from a stream to your customers.

-This documentation only applies to the Web SDK version 1.0.0 or later.
-For earlier versions of the Web SDK, see Web SDK (0.19.2 and older).
+This documentation only applies to the latest stable Web SDK version or prior.
+For beta versions of the Web SDK, see the Web SDK beta guide.

 Browser support